 Later, the Clements Chapel would stand where the old red-brick building once stood.
 It was dedicated in November 1976.
 The chapel was built using a trust fund that C. R. Clements, a long time member of First Baptist Church, had given to the church in January 1970.

 Over the years, First Baptist Church has supported local mission churches and missionary trips.
 The church set up funds to purchase land for several of the local Baptist missions that have grown to be active churches in our community.
 Skyline, Southside, Sunset, and Pershing Park Baptist are just a few of the many missions First Baptist Church of Killeen has sponsored.
 Through the years, First Baptist has sent its own pastors and members to foreign countries to share the the word of Christ.
 Places traveled include Germany, Spain, Russia, Brazil, Ukraine, and Mexico.

 In the summer of 2009, First Baptist Church moved into its new facility located on South WS Young Drive across from the Killeen Civic and Convention Center.
-The new facility contains an 800 seat auditorium, fellowship hall, educational space for LifeGroups/Sunday School and Little Learner’s Mother’s Day Out, as well as an administrative office area.
-The Summer of 2010 has brought a new baseball field and sand pit volleyball area as well as the completion of the new preschool playground.
+The new facility contains an 800 seat auditorium, fellowship hall, education space for LifeGroups/Sunday School and Little Learner’s Mother’s Day Out, as well as an administrative office area.
+The Summer of 2010 brought a new baseball field and sand pit volleyball area as well as the completion of the preschool playground.